The 8 Best Cups and 8 Best Water Bottles for Toddlers & Kids [in 2025]

 Best Open Cups for Toddlers

-I love these open cups for water, milk, and juice.
+I love these open cups for water, milk, and or watered down juice.

 I really like this cup for juice, because the cups holds just 4 ounces – the amount the American Academy of Pediatrics recommends to limit juice intake to daily.
 This way you can pour a cup of juice and know it’s the right amount without having to measure anything!